-With an utterly impregnable position atop a mighty wooded crag (the plug of an extinct volcano), Stirling's beautifully preserved Old Town is a treasure trove of historic buildings and cobbled streets winding up to the ramparts of its dominant castle, which offer views for miles around.
+With an impregnable position atop a mighty wooded crag (the plug of an extinct volcano), Stirling's beautifully preserved Old Town is a treasure trove of historic buildings and cobbled streets winding up to the ramparts of its impressive castle, which offer views for miles around.

-Once among Scotland's busiest ports, cheery Anstruther has ridden the tribulations of the declining fishing industry better than some, and now has a very pleasant mixture of bobbing boats, historic streets and visitors ambling around the harbour grazing on fish and chips or contemplating a trip to the Isle of May.
+Once among Scotland's busiest fishing ports, cheery Anstruther (pronounced en-ster by locals) has ridden the tribulations of the declining fishing industry better than some, and now offers a pleasant mixture of bobbing boats, historic streets and visitors ambling around the harbour grazing on fish and chips, or contemplating a boat trip to the Isle of May.

 Kinross & Loch Leven

 The town of Kinross sits on the banks of pretty Loch Leven, a haven for walkers, cyclists and anglers.
 Just east of the town sits the recently restored Kinross House (http://kinrosshouse.com), the finest Palladian mansion in Scotland, built by Sir William Bruce in 1693.

 Dunfermline is a large and unlovely town, but rich in history, boasting the evocative Dunfermline Abbey, its neighbouring palace and the attractive grounds of Pittencrieff Park, the latter gifted to the city by local boy made good, Andrew Carnegie (1835–1919), of US steel industry fame.

 Pretty and peaceful, little Crail has a much-photographed stone-built harbour surrounded by quaint cottages with red-tiled roofs.
 The village's history is outlined in the Crail Museum, but the main attraction is just wandering the winding streets and hanging out by the harbour.
 There are views across to the Isle of May.